 Swarm [formerly Foursquare], [! & N] free Foursquare, started as a game (be the mayor of places, win badges, and have more points than your friends) and a way to see where your friends are and what they’re doing.
 I live mostly in a rural area and, while I have occasionally discovered and met up with friends I didn’t know were near me, my main use of this service is to store a searchable history of where I’ve been.
 When did I drop off that luggage to be repaired?
 What was the name of that great place I ate dinner with Susie in Atlanta?
 When exactly was I in Anguilla in 2009?
 Foursquare’s history of my check-ins is often useful in unexpected ways.

 In 2014, Foursquare tried to reposition their app by splitting it into two: Foursquare, a Yelp look-alike competitor, and Swarm, which would remain the “check-in” app.
 The move did not go well, especially after Foursquare removed the mayor feature in Swarm which took out some of the fun of checking-in.
 The company’s missteps cost it popularity—a lot less people seem to be checking in recently.
 Recently, they added back mayorships.
 Yes, I admit it, it’s fun to triumphantly win back the mayorship of my favorite local restaurant once in a while, but the history feature is the main reason I use Swarm these days.

 So event professionals, what have I missed?
-Do you have a favorite app I haven’t mentioned here?
+Do you have other favorite iPhone/iPad apps for event planners I haven’t mentioned here?
 Let the world know in the comments!